gabrieleaccarino/gabrieleaccarino-portfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Fellow
+role: Ph.D.
+Fellow

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of Salento
   url: https://www.unisalento.it
-- name: Euro-Mediterranean Center on Climate Change
+- name: Euro-Mediterranean Center on Climate Change (CMCC Foundation)
   url: https://www.cmcc.it/it

 # Short bio (displayed in user profile at end of posts)